Parliamentary Electoral Dialogue Spaces

 • The parliamentary institution, seeking opinions from civil society during the legislative process

-• Between a multitude of actors in the widest sense, gathering different stakeholders that have a role to play in the prevention of electoral violence or around a specific theme.
+• Between a multitude of actors in the widest sense, bringing together different stakeholders that have a role to play in the prevention of electoral violence or around a specific theme.

 The following steps are proposed:

-1. Develop tools and modalities that engage the public and encourage meaningful exchange informing dialogues
+1. Developing tools and modalities that engage the public and encourage meaningful exchange informing dialogues.

-3. Organisation of a set of dialogues on themes pertaining to particular regions/the country as a whole (election reform, prevention of electoral violence, legislative framework etc.)
+3. Organization of a set of dialogues on themes pertaining to particular regions/the country as a whole (election reform, prevention of electoral violence, legislative framework, etc.).

-4. Ensuring the follow up on the recommendations and possible institutionalisation of such dialogues.
+4. Ensuring the follow-up on the recommendations and possible institutionalization of such dialogues.

 5. Securing experts’ presentations to inform discussion.

-feeding into dialogue for MPs, Staff, independent bodies on early warning, prevention of violence, with technical experts allowing for context, may be effective.
-Outreach to the general population to consults their views on topics of dialogue and exchange may further be considered.
+Peer-to-peer meetings feeding into dialogue for MPs, staff and independent bodies on early warning and prevention of violence, with technical experts clarifying context, may be effective.
+Outreach to the general population to consult their views on topics of dialogue and exchange may further be considered.
 Citizens need to be consulted in an open and inclusive manner.

 The following methods may be employed:

-1. Dialogue sessions in form of public hearings: this is the more formal modality but therefor maybe more effective.
-It may follow a series of consultation sessions (for example: hate speech may be address amongst youth, community format or dialogue, amongst MPs, representative group of MPs, Staff, academicians, experts and civil society and the conclusions and recommendations may be presented at a public hearing before the responsible committee.)
+1. Dialogue sessions in the form of public hearings: This is the more formal modality, but it may be more effective.
+It may follow a series of consultation sessions (for example: hate speech may be addressed among youth; through a community format or dialogue; or among MPs ,a representative group of MPs, staff, academicians, experts and civil society and the conclusions and recommendations may be presented at a public hearing before the responsible committee.)

 2. Roundtable dialogues